Sidney Crosby

 In 2009–10, he received the Mark Messier Leadership Award and scored 51 goals, winning the Maurice Richard Trophy as the NHL's leading goal scorer, was also the runner-up for the Art Ross Trophy and a finalist for the Hart Memorial Trophy.
 In early 2011, Crosby sustained a concussion that left him sidelined for the rest of the season and for most of the 2011–12 campaign.
-In the 2013, Crosby won his second career Ted Lindsay Award and was a finalist for the Hart Memorial Trophy the same season.
+In 2013, Crosby won his second career Ted Lindsay Award and was a finalist for the Hart Memorial Trophy the same season.
 In 2014, Crosby again won the Hart Memorial Trophy as well as his second career Art Ross Trophy (104 points) and his second consecutive Ted Lindsay Award and third altogether while also being a finalist for the award in 2010 and 2021.
 In 2017, he won his second Richard Trophy and was named one of the 100 Greatest NHL Players in history.

 Internationally, Crosby has represented Canada on numerous occasions.
 He won gold at the 2005 World Junior Championships, and was later named to Team Canada for the 2010 Winter Olympics in Vancouver.
 Playing against the United States in the gold medal game, he scored the game-winning goal in overtime.
 Crosby captained Team Canada at the 2014 Winter Olympics, winning his second consecutive Olympic gold medal.
 A year later, he led his country to gold in the World Championship in Prague, thus becoming a member of the Triple Gold Club and the only player in the club to have captained all three winning teams.
 In 2016, Crosby captained Canada to gold in the World Cup of Hockey and was elected MVP by a unanimous vote.
-In 2025, Crosby captained Canada to a championship win in the inaugural 4 Nations Face-Off.
+In 2025, Crosby captained Canada to a championship win in the inaugural 4 Nations Face-Off, and a silver medal at the 2026 Winter Olympics.